laurentpayot/floweret/README.md

 runtime-signature
 =================
-Type-checking for functions at runtime with simple JavaScript types signatures.
+Type-checking for functions at runtime with native JavaScript types signatures.

 Features
 --------
-* Super-simple type syntax
+* Super-simple native types syntax
 * Efficient: direct type evaluation, no string to parse.
 * Lightweight: ± 70 LOC
 * No dependencies